AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Nullifier.md

 | ------------------- | -------------------- | ----------------------- |
 | 2nd                 | 1                    | -                       |
 | 4th                 | 1                    | 1                       |

-### Attribute Increase

-When you reach 2nd level, and again at 4th level, you can increase one attribute score of your choice by 1.
-As normal, you can't increase an attribute score above 20 using this feature.

 ### Silencing Strike

 Starting at 3rd level, whenever you successfully hit a creature with a melee attack, you can force the creature to make a Resilience saving throw against a DC of 8 + your Sorcery (Wisdom) modifier.
 The creature loses the ability to use reactions until the start of their next turn, and takes additional damage equal to your Sorcery (Wisdom) modifier.
 On a failed save, the creature takes 1 exhaustion level in a magic type of your choice.